rubenrincon/dbximgdemo/README.md

 **Installing redis**
 To test this locally, you need to install Redis in your machine which can be obtained [here](https://redis.io/download)

-Once you unpack redis on your local machine, just go to the redis src folder and run.
+Once you unpack redis on your local machine, just go to the redis folder and run.

-    redis-server
+    src/redis-server

 You don’t need to worry about configuration as this is only a local test instance, the production one will be using Heroku.
 When it runs, it will look like this: